Indonesia–Ukraine relations

 Indonesia and Ukraine established diplomatic relations in 1992.
-Indonesia has an embassy in Kyiv that also accredited for Georgia and Armenia, while Ukraine has an embassy in Jakarta.
-Both nations has agreed to expand cooperations in heavy industries, military, space technology and exploration, tourism, sports, economy and trade sectors, as well as cooperations within international organizations.
+Indonesia has an embassy in Kyiv that is also accredited for Georgia and Armenia, while Ukraine has an embassy in Jakarta.
+Both nations have agreed to expand cooperation in heavy industries, military, space technology and exploration, tourism, sports, economy and trade sectors, as well as cooperation within international organizations.

 History

 After the dissolution of the Soviet Union, Indonesia promptly recognized Ukraine on 28 December 1991.
-On 6 June 1992 in Moscow, Indonesia and Ukraine signed the joint communique on establishment of diplomatic relations.
+On 11 June 1992 in Moscow, Indonesia and Ukraine signed the joint communique on establishment of diplomatic relations.
 Indonesia established its embassy in Kyiv in 1994, while Ukraine opened its embassy in Jakarta in 1996.

-During the 2022 Russian invasion of Ukraine, President of Indonesia Joko Widodo visited Kyiv to deliver humanitarian aid and push Volodymyr Zelenskyy to open dialogue with Russian President Vladimir Putin.
+Roni Hendrawan Kurniadi was the first ambassador of Indonesia to Ukraine in 1994.

+On 29 June 2022, during the Russian invasion of Ukraine, President of Indonesia Joko Widodo visited Ukraine and met with President of Ukraine Volodymyr Zelenskyy in Irpin, a town that suffered heavy damage during the war.
+Having met President of Russia Vladimir Putin shortly afterwards, Widodo might have intended to take the role of mediator between the two countries in an attempt to end the war, which has had negative consequences for Indonesia regarding the energy and food sectors.
+On 3 June 2023, during the Shangri-La Dialogue conference in Singapore, the Indonesian Defense Minister Prabowo Subianto proposed a peace plan between Russia and Ukraine.
+The plan oversaw the establishment of demilitarized zones guaranteed by international observers and United Nations (UN) peacekeeping forces, as well as a referendum in "the disputed areas" held by the UN.
+It was rejected by Ukraine and the European Union expressed its disapproval of it.

+The current ambassador is Arief Muhammad Basalamah who was appointed by President Joko Widodo on 26 June 2023.

 Economy and trade

 In 2011, the total trade volume between two nations has reached US$1.27 billion, and increased to US$1.32 billion in 2012.
 The trade balances between two nations is in favour to Ukraine; the Indonesian export value to Ukraine in 2012 was US$548.9 million, while Indonesia's import value from Ukraine for the same year was US$774.1 million.

 Indonesian export commodities to Ukraine includes palm oil, nickel, natural rubber, paper, animal fats, coffee, tea, plastic, cocoa, spices, electrical equipment, textiles and furniture, while importing fertilizers, milk, sugar, wheat, iron and steel products, arms and weaponry and also gun powder from Ukraine.
 Among ASEAN exporters to Ukraine, Indonesia is ranked as the highest.
-Ukraine regards Indonesia as an important arms market.